madcampos/madcampos.github.io/src/content/blog/2023/05/hello-world.md

 I then dug into the source code for `vite-plugin-virtual-mpa` and tried to create the minimal steps to reproduce the bug.

-The trial and error approach didn't help as the problem was too intrenched in the plugin's code and I was not able to find a way to fix it.
+The trial and error approach didn't help as the problem was too entrenched in the plugin's code and I was not able to find a way to fix it.

 But after taking a step back it clicked to me: